Nikon D40X vs Sony A7R III

 Studio photographers will appreciate that the Sony A7R III (unlike the D40X) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the D40X and the A7R III have been discontinued, but can regularly be found used on eBay.
+Both the D40X and the A7R III have been discontinued, but can regularly be found used on ebay.
 The D40X was replaced by the Nikon D60 , while the A7R III was followed by the Sony A7R IV.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D40X Manual (free pdf) or the online Sony A7R III Manual.
+Further information on the features and operation of the D40X and A7R III can be found, respectively, in the Nikon D40X Manual (free pdf) or the online Sony A7R III Manual.

 So how do things add up?
 Which of the two cameras – the Nikon D40X or the Sony A7R III – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.